ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 );
 ```

-When business rules evolve—such as requiring VAT to be applied before discounts—you can adjust the pipeline effortlessly.
+When business rules evolve—such as requiring VAT to be applied before discounts—you can adjust the pipeline effortlessly:
 ```typescript
 const checkout = pipe(
   calculateTotal,